Visorian/PSMDE/README.md

 Name                           Value
 ----                           -----
 tokenExpired                   False
-roles                         {Url.Read.All, Ip.Read.All, Ti.Read.All, User.Read.All…}
+roles                         {Url.Read.All, Ip.Read.All, Ti.Read.All, User.Read.All?}
 ```

 Each function will check, if the current token roles include at least one of the roles needed for the respective function.
 To get the needed roles for a specific function, you can use the `Get-MdeRoles -functionName 'Add-MdeMachineTag'` function.